Winner (band): 2010–2013: Formation and early activities

-The group's debut process was documented in Mnet's WIN: Who Is Next (2013), a reality competition show which pitted two teams of trainees against each other for the chance to be YG Entertainment's next debuting act, and the opener for Big Bang's Japan Dome Tour.
-Over the course of 100 days, the teams were put through three rounds of performances and public voting.
-They were also evaluated and mentored by "YG Family" artists (i.e. Big Bang, 2NE1, Epik High), namely Taeyang and G-Dragon.
-The finale was broadcast live from the SK Olympic Handball Gymnasium, hosted by Daesung and Yoo In-na, in front of over 3,000 attendees.
-It showcased the teams' self-composed works, "Go Up" and "Climax," which became their first entries on the Gaon Digital Chart at number 8 and 12, respectively.
-On October 25, "Team A", composed of Kang Seung-yoon, Lee Seung-hoon, Kim Jin-woo, Nam Tae-hyun, and Song Min-ho, was announced as the winner of the competition.
-"Team B" later debuted under YG Entertainment in 2015, as the boy group "IKon".
+The group's formation was documented in Mnet's WIN: Who Is Next (2013), a survival show that had two teams of trainees compete for the chance to debut under YG Entertainment and perform as the opening act for Big Bang's Japan Dome Tour.
+Over the course of 100 days, the teams competed in three rounds of performances and public voting.
+They were evaluated and mentored by YG Family artists, including Taeyang and G-Dragon.
+The finale was broadcast live from the SK Olympic Handball Gymnasium with approximately 3,000 attendees.
+It featured the teams' original songs "Go Up" and "Climax", both of which entered the Gaon Digital Chart at number 8 and 12, respectively.
+On October 25, "Team A" was announced as the winner.

-At the end of 2013, the quintet joined Big Bang's Japan Dome Tour as an opening act.
-During this time, the band held its first official event entitled "Hello!
-Winner", where they greeted 300 fans amidst a crowd of 8,000 people in Osaka.
-Winner also performed as guests for 2NE1's All or Nothing World Tour in Seoul on March 1 and 2, 2014, during the recording of their reality program Winner TV (2013–2014), which documented their debut preparation and lifestyle.
-They later joined 2NE1 on additional tour stops in Asia.
-Winner performed at the YG Family Power World Tour in Osaka on April 12, 2014.
+At the end of 2013, Winner opened for Big Bang on the Japan Dome Tour.
+They held their first official event, "Hello!
+Winner", greeting 300 fans within an audience of 8,000 in Osaka.
+Winner later appeared as guest performers for 2NE1's All or Nothing World Tour in Seoul on March 1–2, 2014, They later joined additional 2NE1 tour stops in Asia and performed at the YG Family Power World Tour in Osaka on April 12, 2014.